Manscaped Lawn Mower 4.0 Pro Review – Great Below The Belt and Above

 We get two adjustable trimmer combs with the 4.0 Pro.
 One gives us sizes 2, 4, and 6mm, and the other 8, 10, and 12mm.
 For me, that range works well, but I generally only use 3 or 4 mm and combless.

-The combs are easy to slide on and off—we slide them on, choose the desired length, and when we’re done, just slide them off again.
+The combs are easy to slide on and off—we simply slide them on, choose the desired length, and then slide them off again when we’re done.

 I wish the guards had a numbering system on them, though, so we could see which setting we have it on.
-However, we know it is on the lowest setting when it is close to the blade, then slide it to the next setting (2mm – 6mm example), which is 4mm, and then slide it fully to 6mm if needed.
+However, we know it is on the lowest setting when it is close to the blade.
+Then, slide it to the next setting (e.g., 2mm – 6mm), which is 4mm, and fully slide it to 6mm if needed.

 Battery, Charging, and Runtime

-The 4.0 Pro gives us a runtime of around 60 minutes on a full charge.
-It also offers a quick charge option, although I haven’t had the need to use it yet.
+The 4.0 Pro provides a runtime of approximately 60 minutes on a full charge.
+It also offers a quick charge option, although I haven’t needed to use it yet.

-I find the segmented indicator light is a useful feature, clearly showing the remaining battery life.
+I find the segmented indicator light to be a useful feature, as it clearly shows the remaining battery life.

 An interesting addition is the wireless charging capability.
 While I haven’t tested this due to not having a wireless charger readily available, it’s a convenient option for those who do.

 I’ve trimmed my chest and groin area to around 4mm and found that’s my preferred length.
-The results have been good, apart from it taking much longer to trim the larger areas with a comb attached than just with the trimmer blade (no comb attached).
+The results have been good, apart from the fact that it takes much longer to trim the larger areas with a comb attached than just using the trimmer blade (without a comb attached).

 Cleaning and Maintenance